h2nguyen/EDIParse/docs/architecture.md

 #### 5.1.1 REST API Adapter

 The REST API Adapter is responsible for handling HTTP requests and responses.
 It uses FastAPI to expose endpoints for parsing MSCONS messages and returning structured results, either as JSON text strings or as downloadable JSON files.

 #### 5.1.2 Application Services

 The Application Services layer implements the application use cases.
 It coordinates domain operations and manages transaction boundaries.

 #### 5.1.3 Domain

 The Domain layer contains domain models and business rules.
 It defines ports for external interactions and contains pure business logic without dependencies.

-#### 5.1.4 EDIFACT MSCONS Parser Library
+#### 5.1.4 EDIFACT Parser Library

-The EDIFACT MSCONS Parser is implemented as a reusable library that can be used by other projects.
-It is responsible for parsing EDIFACT MSCONS messages, implementing segment handlers, and converting raw text to structured data.
+The EDIFACT Parser Library is implemented as a reusable library that can be used by other projects.
+It is responsible for parsing EDIFACT messages (currently MSCONS and APERAK), implementing segment handlers, and converting raw text to structured data.

 The parser library consists of several key components:
 - **Parser**: The main entry point that orchestrates the parsing process